datahub-project/datahub/metadata-ingestion/README.md

 ➜  python rdbms_etl.py
 ```
-This will bootstrap Data Hub with your metadata in the RDBMS as a dataset entity.
+This will bootstrap DataHub with your metadata in the RDBMS as a dataset entity.